 One of the quickest ways a home can lose valuable heat is through the windows and doors.
 This can also make a home feel cold due to drafts of air being able to pass through the panes.
 A resolution to the matter is to simply upgrade those windows and doors.
 You can now get triple glazing which is the most energy-efficient windows on the market.
 This can significantly lower your heating bills due to the warmth staying inside.
 A more affordable option would be to install thermal curtains.
 Which subsequently makes your home warmer.

 Use curtains and blinds

-Curtains and blinds are another useful way to protect your windows from letting any warmth out and keeping it inside.
+Curtains and blinds are another useful way to protect your windows from letting any warmth out and keep it inside.
 You could even consider getting a cover for your doors if you happen to have something in place that is particularly drafty.
-An extra cover up on those spaces that are likely to let out valuable heat is a very cheap and easy solution to your problem.
+An extra cover-up on those spaces that are likely to let out valuable heat is a very cheap and easy solution to your problem.
 Plus it can make a home feel extra cosy.

 Check out your energy provider

 Often your energy provider may not be giving you the best rate and deal when it comes to your home.
 Or, you may find that there is a much more efficient way of heating your home.
 For example, using digital thermostats to set the times in which your home is heated.
 Or even using an application downloaded to your home which gives you full and direct control.
 If you are wanting to consider changing providers then looking online to make an energy comparison could be the way forward.

 Invest in insulation